oobites/Comprehensive-Google-Map-Plugin/readme.txt

 9. When having marker Geo mashup, you can display in the info bubble marker's original post and post content excerpt instead of normally address and lat/long

 == Changelog ==

+= 7.0.27 =
+* Spike: Not relying on a global variable anymore when deciding whether to inject plugin scripts, but on DB setting instead

+= 7.0.26 =
+* Enhancement: Added Czech (Honza Rameš) translation
+* Bug: When width of map placeholderder is a percentage, the direction section width was 10% smaller
+* Bug: CSS tweak

+= 7.0.25 =
+* Enhancement: Width of map placeholderder can now be percentage as well as pixels
+* Enhancement: Added Italian (Nicola Spreafico) and French (Mehdi Lahlou) translations
+* Bug: Marker shadow image was fetched over non-SSL when client is on SSL

+= 7.0.24 =
+* Reverted v7.0.23 to version v7.0.22.
+Errors appeared in Safari on iOS (can't display the page) and IE7 and IE8 (permission denied)
+* Powered by message now is disabled by default

+= 7.0.23 =
+* Bug: HTML tags were not stripped from marker location and description when using short code builder
+* Enhancement: Added extra button 'send to editor' above short code builder form
+* Enhancement: Making sure that HTML5 validation does not break

+= 7.0.22 =
+* Enhancement: Added SSL detection before loading Google API

 = 7.0.21 =
 * Powered by message is now config option that can be turned on/off